 Cave of the Winds in Colorado Springs is an historic natural landmark filled with amazing formations just waiting to be discovered by you.
 This is one of the region’s original attractions and is a great year-round choice for family fun and adventure.

 Cave of the Winds in Colorado Springs has been open for public exploration since 1881 - more than 130 years.
 But the history of the cave actually goes back millions of years.

-In 1869, a recent settler to Williams Canyon named Arthur B. Love became intrigued by a cleft in the canyon’s western wall.
-When he investigated the opening, he discovered a large limestone archway and a cave entrance that would later become Cave of the Winds Colorado Springs.
+The Jicarilla Apaches, who lived in the Pikes Peak region around 1000 AD, passed on legends of a cave where the Great Spirit of the Wind resided.
+In 1869, a settler named Arthur B. Love noticed a cleft in the canyon’s wall.
+When he investigated, he discovered a large limestone archway that would later become the attraction known as Cave of the Winds.

 Discovery Tour Hours & Prices